Creating a screenshot

 7. Finally, choose JPEG or JPG from the Save as type drop‑down menu and click Save.

-If you need to e‑mail this file, just right-click it on your Desktop and choose Send To, Mail Recipient from the menu that appears.
+If you need to email this file, just right‑click it on your Desktop, hover over Send To, and select Mail Recipient from the menu that appears.

 Related Links